Dominio del Challao

 Labastida, Rioja Alavesa, Spain

-We felt this rush of promise after an introduction to Manuel “Manu” Michelini - now only 28 years old, yet with already 30 consecutive harvests completed (counting both the north & south hemispheres).
-His potential was recognized early on by his father, who pushed him out the door to explore wine regions outside of his native Argentina, with the directive “to realize that wine comes from more than place, that it is birthed by the people and the culture of that place.
+We felt an immediate rush of promise after an introduction to the young, Manuel “Manu” Michelini, at only 28 years old, he has already completed 30 consecutive harvests (in both the north & south hemispheres).
+His father recognized his potential early on and encouraged him to explore wine regions outside of his native Argentina, “to realize that wine comes from more than place, that it is birthed by the people and the culture of that place.
 It is essential to meet and live among those people to understand why their wine creates such intrinsic and unique pleasures.”
-Not bad advice to bestow upon a young man, who at the time was all of 19 years old.

-Pocketing just enough money from his first wine making efforts (his father gave him enough grapes to make and label a vintage to sell at home himself), Manu set out to Europe, knocking on doors in Burgundy, the Rhône valley and elsewhere.
-Not many thresholds were welcoming to a Spanish-speaking young man without any introductions.
-Those that did give him access however, were mentors anyone might wish to have, including Chisa Bize in Savigny-Les-Beaune, Domaine de la Borde in Pupillon, Pierre and Olivier Clape in Cornas, as well as Jean-Marc Roulot and Clarisse Ramonet.
+After his first winemaking effort at home, Manu set out to Europe, knocking on doors in Burgundy, Rhône Valley and elsewhere.
+The few that were welcoming to him, were mentors anyone might wish to have, including Chisa Bize in Savigny-Les-Beaune, Domaine de la Borde in Pupillon, Pierre and Olivier Clape in Cornas, as well as Jean-Marc Roulot and Clarisse Ramonet.
 They must have seen the same spark in Manu. and collectively, they proved Manu’s father correct and laid an outstanding foundation for his years ahead.

-So why did this bright, budding globe-trotter choose to start his personal foray in Rioja?
-It is a place full of big wineries, long traditions and plenty of space to echo wine styles of the past 2-3 decades.
-It is not the first region that comes to mind for a vigneron project, nor for terroir focused winemaking, and especially not where a small-scale farmer would find comfort.
-However, after a visit suggested by a friend, Manu was struck with inspiration.
+With these bright experiences under his belt, Manu set out for Rioja, after a visit suggested by a friend, he was struck with inspiration.
 It was here, the unrecognized corner in Labastida became a beacon, where he could use to reflect back onto the world wine scene at the highest level of quality.

 And why Rioja for the Grand Cru portfolio?
 Our door is always open to talented visionaries discovering or pushing new boundaries.
-Their location on the wine map matters less than their own inspiration.
 Manu Michelini is our door into Rioja, in fact.
-Admittedly we are new to many conversations there.
-He was kind enough to invite us in, when in a sense, we were both knocking at the door.
 He launches his first release with us in 2023.
 We are fortunate to have found some good seats at the start of his show.

 Wines